top of page

 Why Single-threaded Relationships Are Bad

-If you only have a relationship with one person, your organization is only connected to one contact - within a single department, a single level in their company.
-Any change in personnel, in your organization or in your client’s organization, increases risk in the overall relationship.
+If you only have a relationship with one person, your organization is only connected to one contact - within a single department, at aa single level in the company.
+Any change in personnel, in your organization, or in your client’s organization, increases risk in the overall relationship.
 And one thing is guaranteed – there will be change!

 A single relationship is a single perspective.
-Retention, then is merely a hope not a strategy and opportunities for expansion are limited to that on person’s influence.
+Retention, then is merely a hope, not a strategy, and opportunities for expansion are limited to that one person’s influence.

 You Can Measure Relationships